compas-dev/compas_xr_unity_assembly/README.md

 ![Screenshot 2024-02-20 at 11 41 05 AM (1)](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/9feb24a9-2d88-4aed-8d62-6a2a7f5f88d2)

-   - You will be asked to unlock the device and the app will install and open automatically
+   - You will be asked to unlock the device and the app will install and open automatically.

+### Turning Devices into Developer Devices

+ ### Android:

+ - Go to "Settings".
+ - Tap "About device" or "About phone".
+ - Tap “Software information”
+ - Tap “Build number” seven times.
+ - Enter your pattern, PIN or password to enable the Developer options menu.

+ ### iOS

+ - Connect your device to your MacBook via a USB cable.
+ - Open Xcode.
+ - On your device, go to the Settings app, and navigate to Privacy & Security > Developer Mode.
+ - Enable the toggle.
+ - You will receive a prompt from iOS to restart your device.
+ - Press Restart.
+ - Once again, go to the Settings app, and navigate to Privacy & Security > Developer Mode and check that the toggle is on.